sgryphon/dotnet-distributed-tracing-examples/src/c-complex/ReadMe.md

 });
 ```

-In `Demo.Worker` add just the MassTransit instrumentation, and the Jaeger exporter.
+In `Demo.Worker` add just the MassTransit source, and the Jaeger exporter.
 In the worker project you are also adding direct to `services`.

 ```csharp
 using OpenTelemetry.Resources;